Fact Check: FAKE Video Says FBI, Department Of Education Warned Schools To Close Due To Increased Risk Of Shootings -- Russian Propaganda

 Fact Check: FAKE Video Says FBI, Department Of Education Warned Schools To Close Due To Increased Risk Of Shootings -- Russian Propaganda Not Real FBI

 Did the FBI and U.S. Department of Education release a video recommending that U.S. schools close until November 11, 2024, because of a significant increase in the risk of school shootings and riots during the presidential election?
-No, that's not true: The FBI and the U.S. Department of Education have issued no such warning.
+No, that's not true: The FBI has called the video "fake" and its contents "false."
+The U.S. Department of Education also has not advised U.S. schools to close during the election.
 This video resembles propaganda videos distributed by a known Russian disinformation campaign in the runup to the 2024 U.S. general election.
 The Federal Bureau of Investigation, Office of the Director of National Intelligence and the Cybersecurity & Infrastructure Security Agency have issued a joint statement warning about these "influence operations."

 The fake video (archived here) about the supposed school-closure warning (Media Vault archive here) was posted on X by @MarvinHotmai on November 5, 2024.
 The account has since been suspended for violating X's rules.
 It was captioned with many hashtags and tags pointing to official U.S. accounts.
 The caption read: